 I just spent a few hours talking a friend through troubleshooting a broken servlet app installed on a Tomcat server.
 This friend is a competent system administrator, but an absolute beginner with Tomcat and servlets.
-It struck me that -- although of course it's better to truly understand what a server application is about -- from the point of view of a sysadmin who mostly dealing with apps like Tomcat from the outside there are a set of key details that tend to be buried in, and spread out across various docs.
+It struck me that -- although of course it's better to truly understand what a server application is about -- from the point of view of a sysadmin who is mostly dealing with apps like Tomcat from the outside, there are a set of key details that tend to be buried in, and spread out across various docs.

 To solve this, I wrote up a cheatsheet, available at:

 Below, I further discuss the sections of the cheatsheet.
 You can think of the cheatsheet as a summary of the details of this discussion.

 Note: I'm assuming you're setting up tomcat to run a specific, particular webapp that was handed to you.